stepintoswift/stepintoswift.github.io/_posts/2019-09-30-coordinators.md

 description: "Adding the Coordinator pattern"
 layout: post
 permalink: adding-coordinators
-published: false
+published: true
 tags: [Xcode, Coordinators, Coordinator pattern]
 title: "How do I use the Coordinator pattern?"
 ---

 ## Adding Coordinators

-This is Part 3 of my series on [Setting up a new Xcode project with Coordinators, SnapKit and RxSwift.](2019-09-02-xcode-coordinators-snapkit-rxswift-intro).
+This is Part 3 of my series on [Setting up a new Xcode project with Coordinators, SnapKit and RxSwift](2019-09-02-xcode-coordinators-snapkit-rxswift-intro).

 If you're just here for the Coordinators, feel free to read on.
 If you'd like the full project / workspace, please see the previous articles: